triestpa/Police-Analysis-Python/README.md

 The recent high-profile police shootings of unarmed black men, such as [Michael Brown](https://en.wikipedia.org/wiki/Shooting_of_Michael_Brown) (2104), [Tamir Rice](https://en.wikipedia.org/wiki/Shooting_of_Tamir_Rice) (2014), [Anton Sterling](https://en.wikipedia.org/wiki/Shooting_of_Alton_Sterling) (2016), and [Philando Castile](https://en.wikipedia.org/wiki/Shooting_of_Philando_Castile) (2016), have triggered a divisive national dialog on the issue of racial bias in policing.

-These shootings have spurred the growth of large social movements seeking to raise awareness of what is viewed as a systemic targeting of people-of-color by police forces across the country.
+These shootings have spurred the growth of large social movements seeking to raise awareness of what is viewed as the systemic targeting of people-of-color by police forces across the country.
 On the other side of the political spectrum, many hold a view that the unbalanced targeting of non-white citizens is a myth created by the media based on a handful of extreme cases, and that these highly-publicized stories are not representative of the national norm.

 In June 2017, a team of researchers at Stanford University collected and released an open-source data set of 60 million state police patrol stops from 20 states across the US.
 In this tutorial, we will walk through how to analyze and visualize this data using Python.